dustindghb/Navi/backend/README.md

 ```

 1. User searches for documents
-2. Backend performs text-based search on title and content
+2. Backend performs text-based search on title and text
 3. Results are returned and displayed

 ## Key Features